reima-ecom/reima-theme/demo/content/modules/image-grid.md

           Content is always nice, don't you think.
 Here you can put **markdown** and all kinds of nice stuff.
 Be wary about the length of the text, though.
 Especially on mobile!
   - template: image-grid
+    heading: Content pop-up
+    popup: true
+    images:
+      - image: kids-square.jpg
+      - image: kids-square.jpg
+        content: |
+          ### Some content

+          Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+      - image: kids-square.jpg
+        content: |
+          ### Some content

+          Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+      - image: kids-square.jpg
+        content: |
+          ### Some content

+          Content is always nice, don't you think.
+Here you can put **markdown** and all kinds of nice stuff.
+Be wary about the length of the text, though.
+Especially on mobile!
+  - template: image-grid
     heading: Three columns should fill on desktop
     columnsmobile: 1
     images: